FrancoisBasset/rooibos/README.md

 Pressing Super key, Escape key or click outside will quit this panel.

 Below there is a task bar with buttons which represents windows.
 Each window has an icon.
-If a window is shown then the button is green else red.
+If a window is shown then the button is orange else gray.
 When a window appears, all windows shown are reorganized.

 There are virtual desktops accessible by going beyond the limits of the screen with the pointer.